LukeMS/keltor/rst/index.rst

 Tribes of the Middle Lands
 ***************************

-There are four main tribes in the Middle Lands.
+There are four main tribes in the `Middle Lands`_.
 These are largely nomadic (or semi-nomadic) tribes and are not at all closely related.
 The number of offshoots are very small.

 Bimcho
 =======

-A tribe known as the Bimcho live on the open plains of Sulkor.
+A tribe known as the Bimcho live on the open plains of `Sulkor`_.
 They are nomadic hunters who in centuries past were warlike.
 While those tendencies have been suppressed they are still unpredictable and even dangerous at times.
 They commonly use both horses and elephants the later being a holy animal.

 Horse Runners
 ==============

-The western plains of Mostor are home to the nomadic tribe known as Horse Runners.
+The western plains of `Mostor`_ are home to the nomadic tribe known as Horse Runners.
 These people hunt the wild herd animals of the plains from horse back.
 It is said they do everything from horseback.
 Sometimes they will raid a freehold or caravan.
 Mostly, they are peaceful.
 The horses they raise are highly valued for their speed and stamina.
 While the Horse Runners will not often trade their horses to outsiders it has happened.

 Mursha
 =======

-The mountain range between `Fellice`_ and Celyd, known as the Dagger Mountains, is a harsh land.
+The mountain range between `Fellice`_ and `Celyd`_, known as the Dagger Mountains, is a harsh land.
 In the hills surrounding the Dagger Mountains live the Mursha.
 Their villages are semi-permanent and they tend to winter in caves.
 The Mursha are a deeply spiritual people seeing their relationship with the land as a symbol of their worth as a people.
 "Treat the land as your brother."
 In their rite of passage they employ a fungus that grows deep in their winter caves which when imbibed as part of a ritual "shows the face of the brother" to them.
 They wear furs and use herd animal urine to mask their scent when hunting.

 Razlanchi
 ==========

-The western forest of Argos, near the boarders of Celyd and Sulkor are home to the Razlanchi.
+The western forest of `Argos`_, near the boarders of `Celyd`_ and `Sulkor`_ are home to the Razlanchi.
 They make their villages high in the old trees and live in harmony with nature.
 Before hunting they pray, asking for both permission and forgiveness for the life taken.
 After the hunt another ritual is performed to offer thanks.
 Some of these tribes are elven, marriage between members of the human and elven tribes are not unheard of.
 The offspring of such unions are well treated.

 Tribes of the Northern Wilds